scylladb/scylladb/docs/dev/redis.md

 > element (as a string) is 512MB.
 It's very common that the size of data
 > structure is exceeded the server's memory size.

-So single table to store all the data strucutures is not good idea, instead of five independent tables are created to hold the the different Redis structure types within each column family related Redis database.
+So single table to store all the data structures is not good idea, instead of five independent tables are created to hold the the different Redis structure types within each column family related Redis database.
 In other words, all of the STRINGs of the Redis will be stored in a table within the